Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Simulation Studies

 Since the ELBO cannot be computed when implementing stochastic variational inference, \citet{gopalan2013efficient} evaluate model fitness through the predictive distribution \citep{geisser1975predictive}.
 Intuitively, a better model will have a higher predictive likelihood on a held-out set.
 The held-out predictive likelihood is thus used as a proxy for the ELBO.
 This is computed as follows:

 We could also compute a predictive likelihood for our model, but they still would not be comparable.
 However, our algorithm yields a variational posterior for the node memberships and the blockmatrix.
 We can use these parameter estimates and plug them into the posterior likelihood defined above.
-Ideally, both of our models should be fit using the same held-out set of node pairs; but it is not obvious how the ARDMMSB can handle such held-out node-pairs.
+Ideally, both of our models should be fit using the same held-out set of node pairs; but it is not obvious how the ARDMMSB model can handle such held-out node-pairs.
 Instead, we propose computing the predictive likelihood over the observed data.
-A good model fit should have a high predictive likelihood on the training set.
-The left plot of Figure~\ref{fig:sim2} shows that ARDMMSB achieves a higher model fit.
-The right plot shows that ARDMMSB also has better community membership recovery.
+A good model fit should have a high predictive likelihood on the training set. { We show the predictive likelihood over the observed data, using ARD subgraphs of size 500 and SVI with subgraphs of size 500 in Figure~\ref{fig:sim2}.} Figure~\ref{fig:sim2} shows that ARD achieves a higher model fit {than SVI using a subgraph of the original network with the same number of nodes}.

+{ Due to space constraints, we defer further detailed comparisons to the supplementary material.
+There, we investigate our proposed method as we vary the number of communities, subpopulations, and sparsity of the network.
+We also examine the computational performance relative to SVI. }